 If a parent/carer wishes to apply for a refund due to their child's non-participation in an excursion or camp activity, they may do so by completing a Request for Refund form available from the school office.
-Where possible, the request should include the receipt relating to the payment for which a refund is being sought from the school.

-It is preferred that refunds be made as a credit against the student's account at the school, and used for any cost in the future.
+It is preferred that refunds be made as a credit against the student's account at the school, and used for any costs that may be incurred in the future.